musheeza018/flux/content/en/flux/Installation/Migration/faq-migration.md

 We went through the following steps for our community:

 1. Put Flux v1 into maintenance mode (no new features being added; bugfixes and CVEs patched only).
-1. Continued work on the [Flux v2 roadmap](/roadmap/).
+1. Continued work on the .
 1. We provided transition guides for specific user groups, e.g. users of Flux v1 in read-only mode, or of Helm Operator v1, etc. once the functionality was integrated into Flux v2 and it's deemed "ready".
 1. Once the use-cases of Flux v1 were covered, we promised to continue supporting Flux v1 for 6 months.
-1. We [finally archived](/blog/2022/10/september-2022-update/#flux-legacy-v1-retirement-plan) Flux Legacy and Helm Operator.
+1. WeFlux Legacy and Helm Operator.

 ### Why did you rewrite Flux?